adamshand/macos-wifi-toggle/README.md

     - If your ethernet is active, your wifi will automatically turn off
     - If your ethernet is inactive, your wifi will automatically turn on.

-1. If you want to stop the automatic toggle, run `wifi-toggle.sh off`.
-This is remove the launchd service.
+1. If you want to stop the automatic toggle, remove the launchd service by running `wifi-toggle.sh off`.
 You can enable it again anytime you like by running `wifi-toggle.sh on` again.

 ⚠️ ⚠️ ⚠️ If the script isn't working as expected, carefully read what it prints to the screen.
 It will usually show the error.